joe-thirtytwonineteen/graql/docs/guide/fetch.md

 GraQL assumes the following sensible defaults:

-1. Your method name (`author`) is the same as the field to fetch
+1. Your method name (`author`) is the same as the field to fetch.
-4. The GraphQL `type` is the same name as the type of the single argument passed to the method
+4. The GraphQL `type` is the same name as the type of the single argument passed to the method.

 ## Customization